apache/druid/distribution/asf-release-process-guide.md

 Release votes are held on the dev mailing list, dev@druid.apache.org.
 Druid PMC votes are binding.

 You can use the following template for the release vote thread, replacing values as necessary.
+Any linebreaks should be copied as is to allow them to be run directly, even if it appears to fit in one line, since the Apache mailing list provider inserts linebreaks beyond a certain length.

 ##### Subject